soz-live/soz-live.github.io/docs/coders/intro.md

 It enables coders to use OOP techniques from within a functional / scripting language.

 ## Documents

 - [Lisp Introduction](/docs/coders/lisp.html).
 - [Basic Information](/docs/coders/basics.html)

-For all other documentation, including Class information, refer to the [Docs](/docs/docs.html) page.